shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You can add any number of bond affinity options to a spell that deals damage of your attuned element.

 You can add any number of additional bond affinity options to a spell that you applied the Elemental bond affinity option to.

+## Card Bender

+Your magic spells manifest as a deck of cards.

+### The Deck

+At level 3, your magic manifests itself as a deck of cards.

+As a free action, you may spend 5 spell points to manifest your deck of spells.
+Each spell and cantrip you know becomes a card in the deck.
+You must have a free hand to do so.

+When you manifest a new deck, any decks you previously manifested disappear.

+The deck is volatile.
+If you let go of it, it disappears.

+The deck has only one copy of each card, and they do not get replenished when drawn.
+When the last card is drawn, the deck disappears, and you must manifest a new deck to use spell cards again.

+### The Draw

+At level 3, you and others may draw from your spell deck.

+As an action, you may draw a card from the top of your spell deck.
+When you draw a card and look at the card front, the spell is instantly cast on you with the following bond affinity option:

+-   Drawn: This spell is cast instantly on the card holder, regardless of its casting time or material component requirements.

+If the Drawn spell can target one or more creatures, it only targets the card holder.
+If the Drawn spell is an area of effect spell, the center of the effect is on the card holder.
+If the card holder is an invalid target for the spell, then the spell has no effect (e.g. a living creature draws Distort Value).
+If the Drawn spell creates something, it does so in the closest available space to the card holder.

+You are the caster of these spells, and the card holder is the target.

+If you’re willing, other creatures can also use this feature to draw a card.
+Otherwise, they must try to steal a card to draw one.

+### The Hit

+At level 3, you may draw for another creature.
+Draw the top card of the deck without looking at it, and make a melee weapon attack against a creature in melee range.
+On a hit, the card targets the creature as if they had drawn the card themselves.

+### The Fling

+At level 5, you can draw cards for creatures at range.
+Draw the top card of the deck without looking at it, and make a ranged weapon attack against a creature in range.
+On a hit, the card targets the creature as if they had drawn the card themselves.

+Your card fling’s normal range is equal to your Cast Range, and its long range is equal to your Tether Range.

+### The Heart

+At level 7, you become attuned to your deck’s ways.
+Whenever you draw a card and don’t look at the face of it, you may guess information about the spell.
+For each piece of information you get right about the spell, it is upcast by 1 level.
+If you guess the name and get it exactly right, it is instantly upcast to 9th level.

+For example, if you guess that the first letter of the spell is “T”, that its cast time is 1 action, and that its duration is 10 minutes; and the spell you draw is revealed to be Tidal Wave, you would have correctly guessed 2 pieces of information about it, and the spell would be upcast from 3rd level to 5th level.

+### The Trap

+At level 11, you can set cards as traps.
+Draw the top card of the deck without looking at it, and place it facedown on a table, counter, chair, or other surface.
+The first creature to hold the card and look at its front activates it, and the card targets the creature as if they had drawn the card themselves.

+This trap card is bound to your Tether Range and Spell Duration.
+However, it does not automatically dissipate when you manifest a new deck.

+### The Filter

+At level 15, you learn how to control the randomness of the deck.
+Whenever you manifest the deck, you may choose to filter the deck to only specific cards.
+You may filter the deck to only cards that are:

+-   Of a certain level or range of levels
+-   Of a certain school or schools